"We must find ways to maintain our global humanity if we are to defeat Covid-19"

 By Alexander Matheou, executive director of international, British Red Cross

-As the coronavirus pandemic takes hold across the world, countries will rightly be focusing on delaying, mitigating and recovering from the effects of this deadly virus on their population.
+As the Covid-19 pandemic takes hold across the world, countries will rightly be focusing on delaying, mitigating and recovering from the effects of this deadly virus on their population.
 But in our attempt to isolate this virus, we must take care not to isolate ourselves completely from the rest of the world.

 This global pandemic is unprecedented and the full extent of its devastating impact is not yet clear.
 But in the coming days, weeks, months and even years, now more than ever we must find ways to maintain our global humanity.